lucapette/website/content/writing/my-programming-principles.md

 few times before I start making any change.

 ### Facts > Assumptions TODO

+This principle reminds of me of something I like to say:

+> Common sense is not so common

+I mean, it is just common sense that facts are much more relevant that assumptions.
+That's true in general, it's not even a programming thing.
+Still, I've been bitten by the wrong assumption (sometimes, I probably deserved it, more than one) many times.

 - debugging (gather facts about behaviour)
 - perf improvement (measure, don’t guess)